-Going hand-in-hand with doing your research, take that information and put yourself in the position your audience is in right now – how would you want to be communicated with?
+Going hand-in-hand with doing your research, take that information to put yourself in the position your audience is in right now – how would you want to be communicated to?
 Look at life from the perspective of what your audience is predominantly facing, and use that lens to help craft your communications.

 Think outside the box

 In a crisis, your audience isn’t always just your customers or those your organization serves – your audience could also be those who disseminate information that impacts your work, policymakers, or allies who can help deliver your message.
 Consider the benefits of directing some of your digital communications to members of the media, elected officials, or other organizations.

 Because so much digital content is being consumed these days, now is the time for your organization to get creative and step out of your comfort zone to grab peoples’ attention and build your audience for the future.
 Try creating a blog that regularly shares useful information, host a webinar, or make an informative video (consumption of video content has increased significantly since the start of social distancing).

 Even though digital communications should be appropriate for the time we are in (and it’s necessary for thought leaders to tackle difficult issues) people are craving positivity.
 If your organization is participating in community service, facilitating community connections, or has an inspirational story, mix that into your content calendar.
 It helps you connect with your audience and be viewed as a leader in the community.

 While every organization has had to pivot their communications strategies over the last several months, take the time to reevaluate your long-term plans and consider this an opportunity to invest in your future.
 Determine what it is your company stands for, build up your audience, and think about how your communications efforts now can set you up for success down the line.